-While an abstraction hierarchy consists of multiple levels (or layers), it still relates to the same operational domain, much like situational awareness or service level management.
-At each level, a new model of terms, concepts, and relations are introduced.
+While an abstraction hierarchy consists of multiple levels (or layers), it still relates to the same operational domain, much like situation awareness or service level management.
+At each level, a new model of terms, concepts, and relations is introduced.
 An observer of such a hierarchically organized system can decide which particular level of information and interaction is most suitable for the task (or goal) at hand, based on their level of expertise and knowledge of the system.
-Levels in the abstraction hierarchy regulate lower levels by way of constraints and conditions, whereas lower levels stimulate state changes in higher levels.
+Levels in the abstraction hierarchy regulate lower levels through constraints and conditions, whereas lower levels stimulate state changes in higher levels.

-In thinking about an abstraction level, several internal processes and functions come to mind that occur as information flows upwards from a lower level, passing through before being translated and transformed into something more significant and relevant at a level above.
+In thinking about an abstraction level, several internal processes and functions occur as information flows upwards from a lower level, passing through before being translated and transformed into something more significant and relevant at a level above.
 It starts with some stimulus deemed as a happening, an event, originating within either the environment or a lower level if one is present.
-A recurring stimulus becomes a signal if it pertains to the model and has benefit in terms of constraint, correction, and conditioning.
+A recurring stimulus becomes a signal regarding the model and benefits constraint, correction, and conditioning.
 Then, depending on sensitivities, much of the noise is eliminated to prioritize what is significant or signified by signaling.

 With OpenSignals for Services, there is at least a minimum of three levels of abstraction to the hierarchy, leaving out service level management, which can be layered on top.
 The first level of abstraction pertains to the machine world’s spatial and (meta) state aspects, where a stimulus is sensed – the referent layer.
 Here services (or endpoints) within a distributed system of executing processes are mapped to a model consisting of Context, Environment, Service, and Name elements.

 The next level above, the signaling layer, is where executing instrumented code is transcribed into a series of Signal firings on references within the level below.
 In this second level, code execution’s complicated nature across service boundaries entailing failure, retry, and fallback mechanisms are translated into a standard set of tokens.
-The small set of signals is akin to RISC (reduced instruction set computer) design, but instead of a computer execution architecture, it pertains to service-to-service communication across machine and process boundaries.
+The small collection of signals is akin to RISC (reduced instruction set computer) design.
+Still, instead of a computer execution architecture, it pertains to service-to-service communication across machine and process boundaries.

-Depending on the service

-Provider implementation (SPI), the signals will be scored based on sensitivity and sequencing settings, which can in part be driven by the current state in the level above, and a status inferred for each signaling Service registered within a Context.
+Depending on the service provider implementation (SPI), the signals will be scored based on sensitivity and sequencing settings.
+The current state can drive in the level above, and a status inferred for each signaling Service registered within a Context.
 For recording and diagnostics purposes, the signaling level also allows registering a Subscriber and, in turn, Callback.

 The scale of analysis also changes, from the signaling and operational status inference of a single service to how changes in the status of a system of (interconnected) services cascade and ripple in unexpected ways through the networked of contexts – both locally and globally.
 It would be near impossible to do so at the signaling level for a human, at least.
-At all levels of the hierarchy, the same processes are involved – seeing, sensing, signifying, sequencing, scaling, and synthesizing of higher-order information for the purpose of representation, reduction, recognition, recording, recollection, reasoning, retrospection, reinforcement, regulation, and rectification.
+At all levels of the hierarchy, the same processes are involved – seeing, sensing, signifying, sequencing, scaling, and synthesizing higher-order information for representation, reduction, recognition, recording, recollection, reasoning, retrospection, reinforcement, regulation, and rectification.